Skip to main content

 • Empower radiologists, clinicians and researchers with intelligent ML-based tools to better address their research questions and needs of clinical workflows.

-Konstantinos completed his PhD in 2019 at Imperial College London, where he developed some of the first 3-dimensional neural networks for processing volumetric medical data, such as MRI and CT, and methods for improving generalization to heterogeneous data.
-His work has won various awards, among which two international competitions for brain cancer and ischemic stroke lesion segmentation.
-He also obtained an MSc in Computing Science in 2013, also from Imperial College, and the diploma in Electrical and Computer Engineering in 2010 from Aristotle University of Thessaloniki, Greece.
-He has also spent time conducting research in industry, such as at the Healthcare Intelligence team of Microsoft Research and Kheiron Medical Technologies.
+Konstantinos completed his PhD at Imperial College London in 2019, where he pioneered development of 3-dimensional neural networks for analysing volumetric medical data, such as MRI and CT, and methods for improving generalization to heterogeneous data.
+His work won various awards, among which international competitions for segmentation of cancer and stroke lesions.
+He previously obtained an MSc in Computing Science from Imperial College, and Diploma in Electrical and Computer Engineering from Aristotle University of Thessaloniki, Greece.
+He has also conducted research in industry, such as at Microsoft Research and Kheiron Medical Technologies.
+He became Lecturer of Computer Science at the University of Birmingham in 2021, before moving to Oxford in 2022.
+He sits on the Editorial Board of the Medical Image Analysis (MedIA) journal.

 Publications